This post covers everything you need to know about visiting the Trafalgar Square Christmas Market in central London.

-Think unique pieces of jewellery, aromatic wax candles, and charming Christmas ornaments.
+Think of unique pieces of jewellery, aromatic wax candles, and charming Christmas ornaments.

-There's also always plenty of stylish hats, scarves and gloves as well as traditional decorations so you can take the spirit of Christmas back to your own home!
+There are also always plenty of stylish hats, scarves, and gloves as well as traditional decorations so you can take the spirit of Christmas back to your own home!